yoyololicon/kamui/README.md

 ```

 However, it uses the original maxflow implementation by Vladimir Kolmogorov with GPL license.
-Please follow the licensing instruction in [PyMaxFlow](http://pmneila.github.io/PyMaxflow/#indices-and-tables) if you use this version of kamui.
+Please follow the licensing instruction in [PyMaxflow](http://pmneila.github.io/PyMaxflow/#indices-and-tables) if you use this version of Kamui.

 ## Usage